 Here’s the catch: a salmon gets all of its omega-3 content from its diet of small “feeder” fish, who get their omega-3 content by dining on green algae.
 This occurs naturally in the world of wild salmon, but the diet for their farm-raised brethren is up to the farmer.
 Even when fed high-quality omega-3 oil, farm-raised salmon tend to have lower levels of usable omega-3 fats due to their higher total fat content and higher amounts of omega-6 in farm-raised fish negates from their omega-3 stores.
 The reason behind this comparably high fattiness for farm-raised salmon is due to less physical activity... unlike wild salmon, farmed fish have the luxury of laziness when it comes to feeding and predators, and no one earns a lean swimmer’s body by merely floating around in the water.

 A basic proximity rule with organisms is that the more densely they’re packed, the more tendency they have to spread disease and parasites among each other.
-This rule applies to humans as much as it applies to salmon, and similarly, they are distributed medication to quell outbreaks.
-Concentrated amounts of antibiotics, pesticides, and other substances provided by farmers for disease damage-control doesn’t sit well with a lot of salmon consumers, leaving many to opt for the wild-caught salmon that’s less likely to fall sick in the first place.
+In fact, this rule applies to humans as much as it applies to salmon.
+Farm-raised salmon are sometimes distributed medication to quell outbreaks.
+Concentrated amounts of antibiotics, pesticides, and other substances provided by salmon farmers for disease damage-control doesn’t sit well with a lot of salmon consumers, leaving many to opt for the wild-caught salmon that’s less likely to fall sick in the first place.